Clinical Trials BC

 Clinical research provides access for patients to promising new drugs and medical devices.
 It also enables access to the best available clinical care from health care professionals who are leaders in their fields.

-In 2017, Clinical Trials BC engaged patients and the public to learn about their clinical trial experience.
-Based on their findings, an online toolkit for researchers was developed to share communications practices that can improve the experiences of participants taking part in clinical trials.
-This best practices resource toolkit was created by a working group of research participants, researchers, ethics administrators and decision makers.
+In 2017, Clinical Trials BC engaged patients and the public through a survey to learn about their clinical trial experiences.
+Using these findings, a working group of research participants, researchers, ethics administrators and decision makers developed an online toolkit for researchers.
+This best practices toolkit focuses on communications practices that can improve the experiences of participants taking part in clinical trials.

 Best practices